Balanced Calendar Initiative

 Background

-In Washington state, a traditional school year lasts 180 days, with a few short breaks along the way and a long break in the summer.
 Research shows that students who have consistent access to enriching activities throughout the year are more successful in school.
 Families in low-income communities often do not have the same access to enrichment.
 They rely on schools to provide supplemental instruction — if they can — during extended vacation periods to maintain students’ academic progress.
+Although dedicated funding is no longer available, the AESD and state partners have compiled an extensive suite of resources for districts and school continuing this work.

 Instead of concentrating 180 school days into nine months, a balanced calendar spreads them throughout the year.
 Schools may use the breaks to host “intersessions,” where they can provide additional learning experiences if needed.